redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 8. Start RE nodes.

-***IMPORTANT:*** This step must work.
-It will silently authenticate you to the base VM and ask if you want to continue connecting to 172.18.0.1.
+***IMPORTANT:*** This step must silently authenticate you to the base VM and ask if you want to continue connecting to 172.18.0.1.

 ```bash
 start_north_nodes

 ```

+9. Clean up the instance and save changes to the VNC Docker image and a new VM image.

 ## Clean up instance